Poojaramesh24/Poojaramesh24/README.md

-Pooja is a active learner to pick up new things.she's a passionate person that will make her to be a deserved one to desire her goals.she's a dedicative one to skill up and prepare herself for her career and will be sincere in her responsibilities.
+Pooja is an active learner to pick up new things.she's a passionate person that will make her to be a deserved one to desire her goals.she's a dedicative one to skill up and prepare herself for her career and will be sincere in her responsibilities.